stites/stites.io/posts/2018-11-02-hasktorch-release.md

 ## Current Status and Caveats

-As you can probably tell from the caveats, while hasktorch is feature complete there is still a lot of work to be done.
+As you can probably tell from the caveats, while Hasktorch is feature complete there is still a lot of work to be done.
 Currently you can build simple neural networks, and some Computer Vision combinators exist (conv1d, conv2d, max-pooling), but most are unfinished since it is a manual effort of encoding typechecks into the user interface.
-We are moving into a python-driven phase of development where we can build python models in pytorch, and have their comparable hasktorch model built alongside them.
+We are moving into a python-driven phase of development where we can build python models in pytorch, and have their comparable Hasktorch model built alongside them.
 Working on this will make you intimately familiary with the ATen codebase, potentially with cuda internals.

 Caveats: